Wyoming Police Department: City of Wyoming

 The City of Wyoming was incorporated on January 1, 1959 with seventeen officers being sworn that year, growing to twenty-seven officers and nine vehicles by the next year.

 By 1976, there were seventy-six sworn officers and the police station was moved to the Police-Justice Building at 2650 DeHoop Avenue, with the police being located on the second floor.
 The building was constructed at a cost of $1.2 million.

 In 1994, the department's pistol team won the Governor's Trophy after competing against seven-hundred other officers from other jurisdictions in Michigan.

 In the 2000s, Wyoming built a 54,000 sqft, two-story headquarters at 2300 DeHoop Avenue on land that was originally donated by the Rogers Family.
 As of 2013, the police department had eighty-three sworn officers serving the community.
 The Wyoming Police Department and Wyoming Fire Department had their offices merge in 2014, becoming the Wyoming Department of Public Safety.

-In 2022, Wyoming Police started a nationwide boycott of their city by mistreating African American homeseekers.